Further deaths in Bangladesh opposition strike violence

 Correspondents say Monday's violence was mainly focused in small towns, but there were also reports of arson, vandalism and crude bomb blasts in several parts of the capital, Dhaka.
 An office of the Awami League was torched in the early hours of the morning.

-At least three people were killed on the strike's first day on Sunday.'No trust'
+At least three people were killed on the strike's first day on Sunday.

 The BNP and its Islamist ally, Jamaat-e-Islami, hope the shutdown will bring the country to a standstill.